 Given this, we do not make online customer ratings the only criterion to decide whether to buy a policy from a particular insurer or not.

 Coming back to Humania reviews, well actually, they are not half bad.
-The insurer notched up a score of 3.5 stars out of 5 on Google reviews (no reviews on Insureye).
-That is far better than what some well-known names, like RBC Life Insurance, could manage.
+The insurer notched up a score of 3.5 stars out of 5 on Google reviews (no reviews on Insureye), very similar to competitors like Canada Protection Plan.
+That is far better than what some well-known names, like Manulife and RBC Life Insurance, could manage.

 Products and Features